wizzat/distribution/README.md

  * No Time::HiRes Perl module?
 Don't die.
 Much harder than it should be.
 Invalidated by next to-do.
  * Get script included in package managers.
- * Configuration file (~/.distributionrc) for default behaviours and colours.
  * On large files it might be slow.
 Speed enhancements nice.